Robert Jarni: Managerial career

 Jarni started his managerial career in professional football as assistant manager to Sergije Krešić at Hajduk Split in late August 2007.
 After Krešić's resignation on 26 October 2007, Jarni was appointed head coach at the club and was initially presented as caretaker manager until the end of the first part of the Croatian league season in December.
 His first match as head coach at Hajduk Split was a 1–0 away victory at Inter Zaprešić on 27 October 2007.
 He went on to sign a one-year contract with the club after the match.
-The season proved to be a disappointment for Hajduk as they only managed to finish 5th in the league, 30 points behind the champions and archrivals Dinamo Zagreb.
-Jarni was eventually replaced by Goran Vučević on 20 May 2008, 10 days after the club's final league game of the season.
+The season proved to be a disappointment for Hajduk as they only managed to finish fifth in the league, 30 points behind the champions and arch-rivals Dinamo Zagreb.
+Jarni was eventually replaced by Goran Vučević on 20 May 2008, ten days after the club's final league game of the season.

 On 4 August 2010, Jarni was appointed new manager at Istra 1961, where he replaced Ante Miše, who had been sacked after the club lost their first two matches of the 2010–11 season in the Croatian first division.
 On 7 August 2010, he had his first match in charge of the club, suffering a 1–0 defeat in an away fixture at Lokomotiva Zagreb in the Croatian top flight.
 He resigned from the managerial post on 19 September 2010, after recording two draws and four defeats in six league matches in charge of the club.

 In 2012, he took charge of Hajduk's U-19 team.
 In July 2013 his contract with Hajduk was mutually terminated.

-FK Sarajevo
+Sarajevo

-FK Sarajevo on 1 December 2013 after suffering a total of 7 defeats in the league and getting knocked out of the UEFA Europa League 2nd qualification round sacked Husref Musemić and appointed Jarni as the head coach of FK Sarajevo. where Jarni lost just 1 game after taking over as the head coach and reached the 4th position in the table but on 9 April, toward the end of the 2013–2014 season, he was asked to leave following internal tension of the club's inability to win the league.
-FK Sarajevo finished 3rd in the league this season just trailing with 1 point behind Široki Brijeg and were also winners of the Bosnia Football Cup.
+Sarajevo on 1 December 2013, after suffering a total of seven defeats in the league and getting knocked out of the UEFA Europa League second qualification round, sacked Husref Musemić and appointed Jarni as the head coach; Jarni lost just one game after taking over as the head coach and finished in fourth position in the table.
+On 9 April, toward the end of the 2013–2014 season, he was asked to leave, following internal tension of the club's inability to win the league.
+Sarajevo finished third in the league this season, trailing one point behind Široki Brijeg, and were also winners of the Bosnia Football Cup.